scottgriv/PRG-Personal-Repository-Guidelines/guidelines/brand_guidelines.md

 ## Demo & Screenshots

-- A demo is not required for any project, but is encouraged for Gold tier projects.
+- A demo is not required for any project, but is encouraged for Platinum/Gold tier projects.
 - Name your screenshots and GIF's whatever you'd like, but be sure to place them in the `docs/images` folder.
     - I usually name my demo `demo_1.png, demo_2.png, demo_1.gif, etc.` and place it in the `docs/images/demo` folder.
     - I also usually place these on the top of my `README` file and hyperlink it to the product demo.